open-seneca/modular-aq-sensor/README.md

 - after flashing code should run
 - plug both header pins on low (B1- should be low already if your followed the steps correctly, move other jumper to B0-)
 - the board will now keep its flash memory, every reset will restart execution

+We are an open-source project, please feel free to extend and improve our code, just post a commit!